iamMichaelSmith/Googletextapp/README.md

     pip3 install boto3 beautifulsoup4
     ```

+    - **Install Parse Feeder**:
+    7. Use the following command to install Parsefeeder to your instance:
+    ```bash
+    pip install boto3 requests feedparser
+    pip install feedparser
+    pip list

+    ```

     - **Install AWS CLI**:
     8. Use the following command to install AWS CLI to your instance:
     ```bash